See the Story Index for Wael Abdelgawad’s other stories.

 “I’m here for the FIA fundraiser tomorrow.”

-I had never been invited to an FIA fundraiser.
+I’d attended FIA as well in my youth, though not in high school.
+I wasn’t holding my breath waiting to be invited to a fundraiser.
 Not that I cared.
 I thought it was funny, actually.
 We’re not all success stories, folks!
 But never mind that, hand over your money and your gold…

 “Are you sure you’re okay, Stick?”